University 18 Yrs + | Parliament

 Backbench Business Committees

 This was introduced in 2010 to allow Backbench MPs to decide on issue for debate rather than just the Government and the leadership of the Opposition parties.
 The membership is decided by a vote of MPs in party groups.
-It has chosen topics that the Government would not particularly want to discuss such as Afghanistan, immigration and Hillsborough.
+It has chosen topics that the Government would not particularly want to discuss such as Afghanistan, immigration and the Hillsborough disaster.